-- Complete the Travel Tutorial.
-The tutorial takes approximately 20 to 30 minutes to complete.
+- Complete the Travel Tutorial (approximately 20 to 30 minutes).

 - Review your current vaccinations.
 If your UHS record is not up to date, check with your childhood and/or current healthcare provider to obtain records.
-Update your UHS record by logging into MyUHS.
+Update your UHS record in MyUHS.

-- Check with your insurance to determine if travel vaccinations are covered and to determine the most appropriate place to obtain these vaccinations.
+- Check with your insurance provider to determine if travel vaccinations are covered and the most appropriate place to obtain these.

 Schedule an appointment with a travel specialist for one of the following three types of appointments: